spacemeshos/go-spacemesh/docs/design.md

 ### Local DB

-We are using goleveldb for local key-value db
+We are using goleveldb for a key-value db

 ### Debugging

 #### GoLand IDEA interactive debugging

-- Add info here
+- Should be working

 #### Logging